Skip to main content

 • network — a private subnet with a public IP address to which the load balancer is connected.

-1. Connect to the cloud server that you established Previously.
+1. Connect to the cloud server that you created you created earlier.

 2. Download and install Prometheus: